RafaelGCPP/Pico-TNC/README.md

 # AFSK 1200 bps operation

-The Pico will be clocked to 132MHz so that the PWM frequency can be made 13200Hz, which is 11 times higher than space (1200Hz) and 6 times higher than mark (2200Hz).
+The Pico will be clocked to 132MHz so that the PWM frequency can be made 13200Hz, which is 11 times higher than mark (1200Hz) and 6 times higher than space (2200Hz).
 Then we can use a sine table with 66 values (corresponding to 200Hz) to generate every sample, in MFSK.
+The frequencies for mark and space follow Bell 202 standard for modems.

 Each bit will consist on eleven 16-bit samples, and for perfect reconstruction the amplitude is limited to 0.637 as per the _PWM sampling theorem_[1]: